 From here you’ll find yourself on the record screen.
 Simply Attach the appropriate SDS and supply any details using the on-screen prompts, and you’re done!

 Next, we’ll take a look at how to add chemicals using the new GHS Chemical Register.

 If you’ve used the old Chemical Register, then some of this will feel familiar, but we’ll run through the changes.
 To add a new GHS Chemical register record, go to [+ Add New] on the top menu and select “GHS Chemical Register”.
 This will bring up the add new page.

-Here is another major difference with the the new GHS system to the old system.
-In this new system you can’t apply a single chemical to multiple sites; only to multiple areas within a site.
+Here is another major difference between the new GHS system to the old system.
+In this new system, you can’t apply a single chemical to multiple sites; only to multiple areas within a site.
 For some, this may be an unpopular change; however, if you’re familiar with traditional chemical management you’ll know that chemicals need to be managed site by site anyway.
-So this change while adding time in some areas, saves a great deal of time in others whilst making it easier to designate some chemical management to team members who wouldn’t otherwise be aware of chemical class management for example.
+So this change while adding time in some areas saves a great deal of time in others whilst making it easier to designate some chemical management to team members who wouldn’t otherwise be aware of chemical class management for example.

 As you can see, the work you did setting up your SDS gets automatically pulled through to this record.
 From here, you can manage the record going forward.

 Using the Hazards tab, you can assess hazards as well as assigning risks and controls to each one as needed.
 To do this, click on the “Hazards” tab and click on [+Add Hazard].
 From here you can quickly add hazards as well as any risks and controls that apply.